Event SnapshotCost: $1,800 per person

 Cancellations received at any time after making your trip reservation are subject to a non-refundable $100-per-person service charge.

 If the event is canceled, your payment(s) will be returned to you via paypal or mailed check.

 Register for the event and follow the instructions online to make your payment.

 Please call to make a payment over the phone or if you would like to mail in a check or money order.
 Call 1-855-8000-0824

 What to Pack

-The following items are required for your trip.
+The following items are strongly suggested.
 They are a must for your safety and comfort.
-When packing think about what will keep you cool in tropical humid environments.
-Try to avoid cotton or jeans for hikes or during the different adventures.
-It gets wet and just makes you cold.
-You can find non-cotton moisture-wicking clothes at most sports stores.
+When packing think about what will keep you warm in cool windy environments.
+Try to avoid jeans for hikes or during the different tours.
+Jeans get wet and keep you cold.
+You can find non-denim non-jean moisture-wicking clothes at most sports stores.